setopsco/docs/content/latest/user/installation.md

 You are now ready to use the SetOps CLI.

 {{< hint warning >}}
 When running the `setops login` command in a **non-interactive environment**, like a CI job, the interactive login via browser will not work.
 In this case, you can call `setops login --service-user` and pass in a username and password.
 However, this should only be used if it is really required since username and password are directly passed into the CLI.
-For better security, only an access token is stored in `~/.setops.yml` which means that you need to login again after the access token expired.
+For better security, only an access token is stored in `~/.setops.yml` which means that you need to **login again after 4 hours** when the access token expires.
 Login via `--service-user` flag does not support social providers such as GitHub or Google.
 We recommend to create a dedicated service user account that is used exclusively in these scenarios.
 {{< /hint >}}

 ## Switch Organizations